gorda/istio.io/content/en/blog/2018/egress-mongo/index.md

 configure an app to use another instance of MongoDB with a hostname that matches the wildcarded domain used in this section.

-#### Cleanup of configuration for MongoDB TLS egress traffic to arbitrary wildcarded domains
+#### Cleanup of configuration for MongoDB TLS egress traffic to arbitrary wildcarded domains{#cleanup-of-configuration-for-MongoDB-TLS-egress-traffic-to-arbitrary-wildcarded-domains}

 1. Delete the configuration items for _*.com_: